JosueAmaral15/protocolos-simplicidade/en/README.md

 This repository contains the "Simplicity" suite, a set of protocols created by **Josué Amaral** to guide the software development lifecycle, from rapid prototyping to critical production systems.

-Let me start by saying this to programmers and software developers: you can read the protocols if you want, but you DO NOT NEED to apply anything to the protocol or even read the protocols, as this is only for artificial intelligence to read for you and program for you based on the protocol (for example, with advanced AI-powered automatic programming tools like Github Copilot Pro+).
+Important note to programmers and software developers: you can read the protocols if you want, but you DO NOT NEED to apply anything to the protocol or even read the protocols, as this is only for artificial intelligence to read for you and program for you based on the protocol (for example, with advanced AI-powered automatic programming tools like Github Copilot Pro+).
 It is the artificial intelligence that needs to read the entire protocol and program based on those protocols, providing more productivity and technical capacity for the artificial intelligence to develop code as if it were real programmers, such as a mid-level or senior programmer, for example, which is the goal of the protocols.

 ---